kaygeea/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 Task 0 -

-Task 1 - "For Cpython, id(x) is the memory address where x is stored." - Python documentation
+Task 1 - id() can be used to retrieve the memory address where a passed variable arg is stored.

 Task 2 - No. Except they are objects, which they can't be because objects names that starts with numbers are not valid in Python.